AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/support-schematron-file.md

 The Schematron support in the Editor helps you in validating the files against a set of rules and maintaining consistency and correctness across the topics.

-## Understanding validation results and serverity levels
+## Understanding validation results and severity levels

 Validation results are displayed based on the role attribute defined in the Schematron file.
 Issues are categorized as `Fatal`, `Error`, `Warn`, or `Info`, with a visible count for each category in the Validation panel.